 Dr. Anderson, we're ready to begin.

 Thank you.
-And welcome and thanks to everybody for being here.
-I know your time is valuable, and our intention is to give you some information that will be helpful to you and in managing through the labor shortages at this time that I think we're all experiencing.
+Welcome, and thanks to everybody for being here.
+I know your time is valuable, and our intention is to give you some information that will be helpful to you in managing through the labor shortages at this time that I think we're all experiencing.

-There are, however, no magic bullets—warn you in advance of that.
-We can advance to the next slide.
+There are, however, no magic bullets – I’ll warn you in advance of that.

 We'll explore some of the pandemic-induced labor shortages and some pain points that currently exist for employers.

-Take a look at Covid’s influence on workers' comp claims during the pandemic and wrap up with how business leaders are facing very challenging circumstances, implementing occupational health best practices in the face of labor shortages and the impact of all that on workplace injuries.
+We’ll take a look at COVID’s influence on workers' comp claims during the pandemic and wrap up with how business leaders are facing very challenging circumstances – implementing occupational health best practices in the face of labor shortages – and the impact of all that on workplace injuries.